JimViebke/IslandMUD/readme.md

-**IslandMUD** is a free open source Multi-User Dimension set on an expansive island in a medieval period.
+**IslandMUD** is a free, open source Multi-User Dimension set on an expansive island in a medieval period.
 While your fellow players are on your side in your efforts to colonize a world inhabited by scattered pioneers, militants seek to purge this land of all colonists.

 - Craft tools, weapons, huts, houses, outposts, or fortresses with sandbox-esque freedom.
 - Defend your settlements against coordinated attacks by NPCs.